[Last updated: 1 February 2026, unless otherwise noted]

 - Sub-standard trading volume (with respect to the delisting of foreign shares, etc., the number of general shareholders, the number of shares held by general shareholders and the number of floating shares will be calculated based on the number of shares deposited in Korea and the register of holders): Where the average monthly trading volume of common shares is less than 1% of the floating shares as of the end of a semi-annual period following the semi-annual period when the common shares concerned were designated as an administrative issue due to the lack of trading volume.

-- Sub-standard market capitalization (with respect to the delisting of foreign shares, etc., where a company that has listed DRs representing foreign shares, the market capitalization will be determined on the basis of the number of listed DRs representing foreign shares): Where the market capitalization of a company that has listed its common shares does not satisfy any of the following for 90 days after being designated as an administrative issue due to the lack of market capitalization:
+- Sub-standard market capitalization (with respect to the delisting of foreign shares, etc., where a company that has listed DRs representing foreign shares, the market capitalization will be determined on the basis of the number of listed DRs representing foreign shares): Where the market capitalization of a company that has listed its common shares does not satisfy any of the following for 90 days (the number of days shall be calculated based on the trading days of the common shares concerned) after being designated as an administrative issue due to the lack of market capitalization:

-- The market capitalization must be minimum KRW 5 billion (approximately US$3.85 million) for at least 10 consecutive days; and
+- The market capitalization must be minimum KRW 50 billion (approximately US$34.5 million) for at least 10 consecutive days; and

-- The number of days with the market capitalization of at least KRW five billion (approximately US$3.85 million) must equal or exceed 30 days.
+- The number of days with the market capitalization of at least KRW 50 billion (approximately US$34.5 million) must equal or exceed 30 days.

 - In relation to foreign companies with listed shares, etc., if any of the following apply: